chyusa1223/TCPL/KNK/Chapter11/Study.md

     - Usually, but not always.
 Consider a computer whose main memory is divided into words rather than bytes.
 A word might contain 36bits, 60bits, or some other numver of bits.
 Let's assume 36-bit words.

     - When memory is divided into words, each word has an address.
 An integer usually occupies one word, so a pointer to an integer can just be an address.
 However, a word can store more than one character.
 For example, a 36-bit word might store six 6-bit characters or fout 9-bit characters.

+	- For this reason, a pointer to a character may need to be stored in a different form than other pointers.
+A pointer to a character might consist of an address( the word in which the character is stored) plus a small integer ( the position of the character within the word)
+	- On some computers, pointers may be "offsets" rather than complete addresses.
+For example, CPUs in the Intel x86 family can execute programs in several modes.
+The oldest of these, which dates back to the 8086 processor of 1978, is called real mode.
+In this mode, addresses are sometimes represented by a single 16-bit number and sometimes by two 16-bit numbers.
+An offset isn't a true memory address; the CPU must combine it with a segment value stored in a special register.
+To support real mode, older C compilers often provide two kinds of pointers: near pointers(16-bit offsets) and far pointer(32-bit segment: offset pairs).
+These compilers usually reserve the words near and far as nonstandard keywords that can be used to declare pointer variables